fbrosda/weather-maps/README.md

 ## wind.html

 This is heavily based on [webgl-wind](https://github.com/mapbox/webgl-wind).

 The download part is integrated into the server (`WindDataFetcher`) and the actual rendering from `src/index.js` is adjusted to work with CustomLayers, which were not available, by that time.

+## Next Steps

+- [ ] Adjust wind speed and particle number by zoomlevel
+- [ ] Timestamp selection in the ui
+- [ ] Animate transition between timestamps
+- [ ] Cloud data
+- [ ] Combine cloud and wind data

 # Setup